Pronunciation of 'suryanarayan'

 Sanskrit

-A name derived from 'Surya' (Sun) and 'Narayan' (Lord Vishnu), symbolizing the Sun God.
+A compound name derived from 'Surya' (Sun) and 'Narayan' (another name for Vishnu), symbolizing the Sun God.